Johnson & Johnson: Vaginal mesh implants

-Baby powder
+Cancer links to talc-based baby powder

-J&J has been the subject of over 60,000 lawsuits claiming that its baby powder causes ovarian cancer.
+Johnson & Johnson has been the subject of over 60,000 lawsuits claiming that its baby powder causes ovarian cancer.
 The lawsuits focus on claims that the talc-based powder is contaminated with asbestos, a known carcinogen commonly found in places where talc is mined.

 In 2016, J&J was ordered to pay $72million in damages to the family of Jacqueline Fox, a 62-year-old woman who died of ovarian cancer in 2015.
 The company said it would appeal.
 A year later, over 1,000 U.S. women had sued J&J for covering up the possible cancer risk from its Baby Powder product.
-The company says that 70% of its Baby Powder is used by adults.
+The company says that adults use 70% of its Baby Powder.
 Later that year, a California jury ordered Johnson & Johnson to pay $417million to a woman who claimed she developed ovarian cancer after using the company's talc-based products like Johnson's Baby Powder for feminine hygiene.
 The verdict included $70million in compensatory damages and $347million in punitive damages.
-J&J said they would appeal the verdict.
+J&J said it would appeal the verdict.
 The Missouri Eastern District appeals court later negated a $72million jury verdict in the Jacqueline Fox lawsuit, ruling it lacked jurisdiction in Missouri because of a U.S. Supreme Court decision that imposed limits on where injury lawsuit can be filed.
 Subsequently, this ruling killed three other recent St. Louis jury verdicts of more than $200million combined.
 Fox, 62, of Birmingham, Alabama, died in 2015, about four months before her trial was held in St. Louis Circuit Court.
 She was among 65 plaintiffs, of whom only two were from Missouri.

 A St. Louis jury awarded nearly $4.7billion in damages to 22 women and their families in 2018 after they claimed that asbestos in Johnson & Johnson talcum powder caused their ovarian cancer.
 In August, J&J said that it removed several chemicals from baby powder products and re-engineered them to make consumers more confident that products were safer for children.
 The company was forced to release internal documents with 11,700 people suing J&J over cancers allegedly caused by baby powder.
 The documents showed that the company had known about asbestos contamination since at least as early as 1971 and had spent decades finding ways to conceal the evidence from the public.